rubinashaik2022/AI301-Capstone/Contribution2.md

 ### 2. Discover Matching Code Fixes

-`CodeFixHost` owns the loaded `CodeFixProvider` instances.
-For each provider it:
+`CodeFixHost` owns an explicit allowlist of code-fix providers bundled with RoslynMcp.
+It does not load arbitrary providers from workspace analyzer packages.
+For each allowed provider it:

 1. Checks whether `FixableDiagnosticIds` contains the diagnostic ID.
 2. Creates a Roslyn `CodeFixContext`.